MichaelClerx/cellml-validation/cellml_1_0/README.md

 ## Real numbers

-CellML 1.0 does not define a notation for real numbers.
+CellML 1.0 does not define a notation for real numbers, but presumably this should be something compatible with the MathML `real` number type.

 ## Lists